 The implications are potentially significant.
 First, ask yourself a few questions.
 Are you ready for this legal commitment?
 Do you want to bind your lives together with significant financial and other familial consequences?
 Marriage is a serious commitment with big responsibilities, and only you and your partner can answer these very personal questions for yourselves.
 For example, if you and your spouse later divorce, the court will make determinations about property distribution, alimony, or other responsibilities.
 Depending on your circumstances it might make sense to have a pre-marital agreement, which can customize your obligations and benefits.

-For same-sex couples, the implications are even more significant, since a couple may have a legally recognized marriage in our state, but not by the federal government.
-There may be tax consequences, issues around adoption (some states and countries allow adoptions by single parents but not by same-sex-couples), immigration (for information on impacts, go to http://www.immigrationequality.org/issues/couples-and-families/should-we-marry/), needs-based public benefits (spousal income and assets may be counted as part of determining your eligibility), and other areas impacted by federal law.
+For same-sex couples, the implications are even more significant, since a couple may have a legally recognized marriage in one state but not another, there may be tax consequences and issues around adoption (some states and countries allow adoptions by single parents but not by same-sex-couples).

 How do we get married?